avoshell/100-days-of-code/log.md

 **Thoughts:** Trying to figure out why site works in Chrome browser but media queries do not work correctly when in Chrome developer tools in the Responsive view.

 **Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)

+### Day 31: February 9, 2017

+**Today's Progress**: Continued to work on formatting media queries for portfolio.
+Trying in Codepen too.
+Might re-do CSS altogether.

+**Thoughts:** Trying to figure out why site works in Chrome browser but media queries do not work correctly when in Chrome developer tools in the Responsive view.

+**Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)